patel999jay/Edge-Detection-using-Raspberry-Pi-Zero/README.md

-# Edge-Detection-using-Raspberry-Pi-Zero
-Edge Detection using Raspberry Pi Zero with MATLAB
+# Edge Detection using Raspberry Pi Zero with MATLAB

 Here is what you need for experiment,
 ```bash